Without Rostec's Participation: S7 Group Unveiled New Tango Aircraft at Innoprom

 The Tango's fuselage is 90% composite materials.
 The aircraft can be used for training civil aviation pilots, and in the future, for sightseeing and tourist flights, aerial monitoring, and patrolling.

-The four-seater Tango was developed on S7's technical base in Torbeevo.
+The four-seater Tango was developed on the technical base of S7 in Torbeevo.
 In September 2024, the aircraft, equipped with a Belgian-made UL Power 520is engine, made its first flight at an airfield in the Moscow region.

 However, even then, S7 was working on creating its own engine of similar power.
-In February 2025, the holding presented the APD-520 engine at the NAIS-2025 exhibition; the power plant is undergoing testing.
+In February 2025, the holding presented the APD-520 engine at the NAIS-2025 exhibition, and the power plant is undergoing testing.

 S7 Group plans to produce three four-seater light-engine Tango training aircraft by the end of the year, according to Evgeny Bulkin, head of sales at Spectra Aircraft.

-Earlier, www1.ru stated that thermoplastic materials will appear in the PD-14, PD-8, and PD-35 engines.
+Earlier, www1.ru stated that thermoplastic materials will appear in the PD-14, PD-8, and PD-35 engines thermoplastic materials will appear.

 Read also:

-Date of the first flight of the fully import-substituted MS-21 aircraft announced
+The date of the first flight of the fully import-substituted MS-21 aircraft has been announced

-"Russia" will switch SJJ-100 aircraft to PD-8 engines from SaM14 only if there is a commercial benefit
+"Russia" will transfer SJJ-100 aircraft to PD-8 engines from SaM14 only if there is a commercial benefit

-The final cost of the Russian Il-114 aircraft has been announced: on par with Bombardier
+The final cost of the Russian Il-114 aircraft has been announced: at the level of Bombardier

 Sources